ChemeketaCS/csweb/content/assignments/cs290/current/03/_index.md

 * The table on your coursework page
 * Layout of one or more pages using Bootstrap's grid

-**Writeup Question #2:** Briefly describe what changes, what features of Bootstrap you incorporated into your project.
+**Writeup Question #3:** Briefly list what changes, what features of Bootstrap you incorporated into your project.

 ## Scoring Overview

 Accessibility audit - 20 pts
 :

-Accessibility improvements - 10 pts
+Accessibility improvements - 5 pts
 : Must include documentation in the writeup to score points.

+Accessibility investigation - 10 pts
+:

 Bootstrap use - 20 pts
 : Must include documentation in the writeup to score points.
 For full credit, you should